How to file a Maryland annual report

 • Third-party service providers with proper authorization

-• Any person authorized by the entity to act on its behalf
+• Any person authorized by the entity's articles of organization, operating agreement, or unanimous member consent to act on its behalf

 How to file

 Maryland offers multiple filing methods to accommodate different business needs, with online filing being the fastest and most efficient option for most entities.
-Here’s the online filing process:
+Here is the online filing process:

 1. Access the Maryland Business Express portal